 - EAP 100 and 101: In the Fall or Spring terms you may also register in one or two CapU course in either Business or Arts and Sciences.

 - EAP 100 and EAP 101 are taken together.
-They are academic credit-bearing courses that count as breadth electives in both Arts and Science as well as Business programs.
+They are academic credit-bearing courses that may count as breadth electives in some Capilano University programs.
+Check the University Calendar for more information

 NOTE: Students who complete the Summer term intensive EAP 100 and 101 courses with a B+ (77%) or higher will meet the Capilano University requirements for academic programs.
 These students will not have to provide a TOEFL score.